sgalke/node-red-contrib-P2/README.md

 Input
 =====

-`msg.payload` - number or array of numbers. the algorithm operates on numbers only.
+`msg.payload` - number or array of numbers. the algorithm operates on numbers only. array data are processed as separate data streams for every array position.

-`msg.topic` - String. different topics are treated as separate data streams.
+`msg.topic` - String. different topics are also treated as separate data streams.

 Output